Marla Sokoloff

-Marla Sokoloff (pronounced SOCK-oloff) (born December 19, 1980) is an American actress.
+Marla Sokoloff (SOCK-uh-loff; born December 19, 1980) is an American actress.
 She is known for playing Gia Mahan on Full House and Fuller House, Cokie Mason in The Babysitters Club movie, and Lucy Hatcher on the legal drama series The Practice.
 She also appeared as Joey's sister Dina on Friends and as the nanny Claire on Desperate Housewives.
 She has starred in the films True Crime (1996), The Climb (1999), Whatever It Takes (2000), Dude, Where's My Car?
 (2000), Sugar & Spice (2001), The Tollbooth (2004), Love on the Side (2006), Play the Game (2009), and The Merry Gentlemen (2024).

 Early life

 Sokoloff was born in San Francisco, to Cindi (née Sussman) and Howard Sokoloff, a former caterer and podiatrist.
 Her family is Jewish and originates from Russia and Germany.
 She graduated from the Los Angeles County High School for the Arts, where she studied music and theatre.